gmihaila/gmihaila.github.io/docs/markdown/resume/resume.md

 **State Farm | Enterprise &Data Analytics**

-* Contribute on deep learning GPU models on Machine Learning Platform.
-* Improved Deep Learning text models with state-of-the-art tools.
+* Introduced GPUs in ML tutorials that speed up training by over 50%.
+* Increased model performance used in claims process by 5% using text data.
-* Developed deep learning model from scratch for Optical Character Recognition (OCR) with over 75% accuracy using advanced training technique.
+* Built Deep Learning Optical Character Recognition with over 75% accuracy.
-* Won the annual Hack Day with project involving machine learning, big data pipeline architecture, chatbot, OCR, fraud detection with savings of $5 mil/year.

 *May 2018 – August 2018*